 Financial reports

 Financial reports can be used together to provide information about a company's ability or inability to generate profit by increasing revenue, reducing costs, or both.
-The financial reports collate your accounting software actuals and your Figured forecasted budget to measure how you are performing.
+The financial reports collate your accounting software actuals and your Figured forecasted budget to measure your performance.
 There are several financial reports available on Figured:

 • Profit & Loss